 For most, a watery shampoo would be considered cheap or ineffective.
 To ensure a rich lather and the illusion of high quality, many brands beef up their formulas with sodium chloride.
 This is the chemical name for table salt.
 If you’ve ever taken a dunk in the ocean, you’re probably familiar with that crunchy, dry feeling hair strands take on after a dip.
 Avoid shampoos containing sodium chloride, as they can lead to a parched, itchy scalp (the opposite of what you want when cleansing), plus the potential for hair loss.
 Before you consider skipping the suds altogether, contemplate the many viable options out there.

 Your hair transplant surgeon or dermatologist can recommend several alternatives that will thicken hair and prevent additional breakage.
 For starters, skip the 2-in-1s; while they can be a real time-saver, they contain a host of ingredients that stay behind in residue long after you rinse.
 In turn, this can obstruct the growth of new hair.

 Meet with a qualified professional who can access your scalp situation.
-If you’re practicing good hair care but are still suffering from persistent pattern baldness, you may be a candidate for hair restoration.
+If you’re practicing good hair care but are still suffering from persistent pattern baldness, you may be a good candidate for a hair transplant.

 The doctors and surgeons at Maxim Hair Restoration have performed thousands of successful hair transplant procedures and will work with you to achieve the best possible outcome.
 See the difference a rejuvenated scalp can make.
 Visit www.maximhairrestoration.com for more information, and to find the location nearest you.